ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 )
 ```

-and then the flag is read as an int, setting the maximum number of subtitutions to 2.
+and then the flag is read as an int, setting the maximum number of substitutions to 2.

 That would explain why I spent hours trying to figure out why my expected thousands of substitutions weren't working, and was instead second guessing my replacement function.